-Anxiety disorders are the most common mental disorders, affecting 40 million adults in the US aged 18 years and over.
+Anxiety disorders are the most common mental disorders, affecting one in thirteen people in the world.
 Anxiety can come in many different forms and can have a significant impact on day-to-day activities for those suffering from it, affecting concentration, sleep and the ability carry out ordinary tasks at work, home or school.

 Those who suffer from severe anxiety will usually require professional medical help, and we would never intend to replace the advice of your doctor or psychologist*.
 But, for mild-to-moderate levels of anxiety, making changes to diet and lifestyle can make a real difference.
 Just like there are foods that harm or help our bodies, there are foods that harm or help our mental health.

 The mood-boosting effects of chocolate have been touted for quite some time, but more recent research has shown a particular link between dark chocolate and anxiety.
 And here’s why:

 A 2013 study in the Journal of Pharmacology showed that a special compound found in cocoa called polyphenols can positively affect anxiety and enhance calmness.

 Low serotonin is one of the leading causes (and outcomes) of anxiety.
 Dark chocolate provides large amounts of Tryptophan, an amino acid that also works as a precursor to serotonin.
 So, it’s possible that by ingesting more dark chocolate, you’re improving your serotonin levels.

 Another ingredient in chocolate is theobromine — an ingredient that studies have shown can have a positive, mood elevating effect on those that ingest it.

 Dark chocolate also contains high amounts of magnesium.
 Studies are starting to show that magnesium may be one of the few nutrients that has a noticeable effect on anxiety.
 People often take magnesium supplements, but getting your magnesium through food is considered a much healthier overall option.